As a digital marketing agency, we get a lot of great questions from our clients.

-For example, you’ll probably see local results if you search for “Italian restaurant” from your mobile device.
+For example, you’ll probably see local results if you search for “Italian restaurant” on your mobile device.

-The great thing about Local Results is that it’s so easy to update your details like your business contact details, trading hours or address if they change.
+The great thing about Local Results is that it’s easy to update your business contact details, trading hours, or address if they change.
 There’s even an app for that.
-Use the Google My Business App to easily update your business details wherever you are.
+Use the Google My Business App to update your business details wherever you are quick.

 Search Engine Optimisation (SEO)

-Search Engine Optimisation or SEO is the process of improving your website and its presence on Google’s Search Engine.
+Search Engine Optimisation or SEO is improving your website and its presence on Google’s Search Engine.

-When you tweak and improve these factors on your website you’ll notice a significant increase in the traffic on your website through organic search results.
+When you tweak and improve these factors on your website, you’ll notice a significant increase in traffic through organic search results.

-Improving the content, trustworthiness and mobile phone accessibility of your website will greatly improve the ranking of your website on search engines.
+Improving the content, trustworthiness, and mobile phone accessibility of your website will significantly improve the ranking of your website on search engines.

-Although it might feel like SEO is “free”, it actually takes a lot of time to properly implement SEO strategy on a website, as well all know, “Time is Money 💸!”
+Although it might feel like SEO is “free,” it actually takes a lot of time to implement an SEO strategy in Melbourne on a website properly.
+As well all know, “Time is Money ?!”